-Applications are due by Friday, August 19, 2022
+Applications are due by 5 p.m. on Friday, December 1, 2023

+Available Funding

-Available Funding Maximum Dollar Amount per Award: \$50,000 Total Number of Awards: 6
+Maximum Dollar Amount per Award for New Applicants: \$40,000 Total Number of New Awards: 2

+Applicants will be allowed to apply up to \$40,000 in the first year and up to \$50,000 during year 2 and 3 of the award.
 The amount to be awarded to each agency will be determined by the Council under the advisement of the Juvenile Justice State Advisory Group.